Skip to main content

 1. Have the same bedtime and waketime every day.
 The circadian clock is the part of the brain that sets the time for sleep and wake.
 When you have the same schedule, it helps the clock to function properly.
 Does this mean your sleepy teen needs to wake on weekends at 6 a.m.?
 No, but they shouldn’t have a bedtime or wake time more than two hours later than on school days.
 This can lead to trouble falling asleep or feeling sleepy during the day.

-2. Have a bedtime routine.
-Whether it’s zipping up a sleepsack and singing a lullaby or taking a shower and brushing teeth, everyone needs a bedtime routine.
+2. Have a consistent bedtime routine.
+Whether it’s zipping up a sleepsack and singing a lullaby or taking a shower, brushing teeth, and reading, everyone needs a bedtime routine.
 Routines help prepare the brain for sleep.
-Pick three to four calming steps that can be done every night and stick to them!
-For younger children, visually showing the parts of the routine (by drawing or cutting out pictures) helps them to learn the expectations around bedtime.
+Pick three to four calming steps that can be done every night in the same order and stick to them!
+For younger children, visually showing the parts of the routine (by drawing or cutting out pictures) helps them to learn to track the expectations around bedtime.

 6. Only fall asleep with something that can be there all night long.
-Our brains make associations and one of those associations has to do with sleep.
-Whatever is with you at bedtime should be present all night long or the brain wakes up during the night.
+Our brains make associations, and one of those associations has to do with sleep.
+Whatever is with you at bedtime should be present all night long, or the brain is more likely to wake up during the night.
 So, if your child or teen falls asleep with a bottle or an iPhone, for example, they may wake up for that bottle or iPhone during the night.
 If it can’t be there all night, consider gradually stopping the habit at bedtime.

 Still having sleep problems?
 Consider seeking help at CHOP’s Sleep Center if: